Long History of Excellence for Capital Region Residents

 In addition to our long history of expertise, we offer:

-To learn more about joining the kidney transplant program at Albany Medical Center, call 518-262-5614.
+If your physician or dialysis staff feel you may be a candidate for transplant, you should call 518-262-8945 to speak with our coordinators and receive more information about the process.
 Before a formal evaluation appointment, you must complete any necessary tests and attend an educational seminar.
 Test results can be forwarded via fax at 518-262-5571.

 Patients being considered for a kidney transplant must complete a comprehensive medical and psychosocial evaluation.
 Patients must be healthy enough for transplant surgery and follow-up.